GoogleCloudPlatform/professional-services/tools/gce-google-keys-to-cmek/README.md

 1. Stop the VM instance
 1. Get a list of the disks attached to the VM instance
-1. For each disk attached to the disk
+1. For each disk attached to the instance
     1. If it is already encrypted with the specified CMEK key we skip the disk
     1. Detach the disk from the VM instance
     1. Snapshot the disk